Matěj Pulkrab

-Matěj Pulkrab (born 23 May 1997) is a Czech professional footballer who plays as a forward for SV Sandhausen.
+Matěj Pulkrab (born 23 May 1997) is a Czech professional footballer who plays as a forward for Teplice.

 Club career

 Sparta Prague

 Pulkrab is an academy graduate of Sparta Prague and captained the club at U-19 level.
 In 2015, he was named "Player of the Tournament" in the CEE Cup.

 Loan to Slovan Liberec

-On 13 January 2016 Pulkrab completed a loan move to Slovan Liberec from parent club Sparta Prague in a deal that saw Josef Šural complete a permanent move in the opposite direction.
+On 13 January 2016, Pulkrab completed a loan move to Slovan Liberec from parent club Sparta Prague in a deal that saw Josef Šural complete a permanent move in the opposite direction.
 He made his debut for the club on 12 March, coming on as a 92nd-minute substitute for Marek Bakoš in a 1–0 win over Příbram.
 Pulkrab scored four goals in the final three games of the season, including one on the final day which earned Liberec a third-place finish in the Czech First League.

 Return to Sparta Prague

 Pulkrab returned to Sparta Prague for the 2016–17 season and made his debut on 18 August, coming off the bench in a 0–0 Europa League draw with SønderjyskE.
 He scored his first goal for the club three days later, netting his team's second in a 3–0 Czech Liga win over Jablonec.
 He made his Cup debut on 12 October and scored in a 2-1 win over České Budějovice.
 On 20 October, Pulkrab scored his first ever European goal, scoring the only goal of the match in a 1–0 Europa League win over Hapoel Be'er Sheva.
 He ultimately made 24 appearances for the season, and scored seven goals across all competitions.